refresh-bio/SPLASH/README.md

-# NOMAD 2.0
+# SPLASH 2
 ## Introduction
-NOMAD is an unsupervised and reference-free unifying framework to discover regulated sequence variation through statistical analysis of k-mer composition in both DNA and RNA sequence.
+SPLASH is an unsupervised and reference-free unifying framework to discover regulated sequence variation through statistical analysis of k-mer composition in both DNA and RNA sequence.
-NOMAD leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, genetic variation in a population, and many other regulated events can be unified–in theory and in practice.
+SPLASH leverages our observation that detecting sample-regulated sequence variation, such as alternative splicing, RNA editing, gene fusions, V(D)J, transposable element mobilization, allele-specific splicing, genetic variation in a population, and many other regulated events can be unified–in theory and in practice.
-This is achieved with a simple model, NOMAD, that analyzes k-mer composition of raw sequencing reads (Chaung et al. 2022).
+This is achieved with a simple model, SPLASH, that analyzes k-mer composition of raw sequencing reads (Chaung et al. 2022).
-NOMAD finds constant sequences (anchors) that are followed by a set of sequences (targets) with sample-specific target variation and provides valid p-values.
+SPLASH finds constant sequences (anchors) that are followed by a set of sequences (targets) with sample-specific target variation and provides valid p-values.
-NOMAD is reference-free, sidestepping the computational challenges associated with alignment and making it significantly faster and more efficient than alignment, and enabling discovery and statistical precision not currently available, even from pseudo-alignment.
+SPLASH is reference-free, sidestepping the computational challenges associated with alignment and making it significantly faster and more efficient than alignment, and enabling discovery and statistical precision not currently available, even from pseudo-alignment.

-The first version of [NOMAD](https://github.com/salzman-lab/nomad/) pipeline proved its usefullness.
+The first version of [SPLASH](https://github.com/salzman-lab/splash/) pipeline proved its usefullness.
 It was implemented mainly in Python with the use of NextFlow.
 Here we provide a new and improved implementation based in C++ and Python (Kokot et al. 2023).
 This new version is much more efficient and allows for the analysis of datasets >1TB size in hours on a workstation or even a laptop.

 ## How does it work

-A key concept of NOMAD is the analysis of composition of pairs of substrings *anchor*&ndash;*target* across many samples.
+A key concept of SPLASH is the analysis of composition of pairs of substrings *anchor*&ndash;*target* across many samples.
 The substrings can be adjacent in reads or can be separated by a *gap*.

-The image below presents the NOMAD pipeline on a high-level.
+The image below presents the SPLASH pipeline on a high-level.

 ![image](https://user-images.githubusercontent.com/9378882/225988504-70266e4d-37e0-4c85-8c95-e47ad208cda9.png)